xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   - Learning rate.
 (The most important parameter)
   - Activation functions.
   - And others..
 - It turns out there are no guide lines for that.
-You should try all activation functions for example.
+You should try all choices for example.

 ### Why do you need non-linear activation functions?

-- If we removed the activation function from our algorithm that can be called linear activation function.
+- If we removed the activation function from our algorithm that can be called linear（identity） activation function.
 - Linear activation function will output linear activations
   - Whatever hidden layers you add, the activation will be always linear like logistic regression (So its useless in a lot of complex problems)
+  - n linear activation function equal to one linear activation function.
 - You might use linear activation function in one place - in the output layer if the output is real numbers (regression problem).
 But even in this case if the output value is non-negative you could use RELU instead.

 ### Derivatives of activation functions